Neil Simon Theatre: Lobbies

 The rectangular ticket lobby is directly inside the main entrance and has dark marble walls.
 The western (right) wall has ticket windows, while the eastern (left) wall has a recessed niche to the inner lobby, containing a glass-and-bronze double door flanked by small sconces.
 The eight glass-and-bronze doors on the north wall lead from the street, with panels above them, while the south wall contains paneled wooden doors to the auditorium's orchestra level.
 A cornice surrounds the ceiling. which is decorated with plasterwork in the Adam style.
 The middle of the ceiling has a pair of crystal lamps.

 The inner lobby is rectangular in plan.
 It is accessed by the niche on its western wall, which leads from the ticket lobby, as well as from the six glass-and-bronze doors on the north wall, which lead from the street.
 The south wall contains paneled wooden doors to the auditorium, while the east wall contains a staircase to the mezzanine lounge.
 The inner lobby's ceiling is decorated with plasterwork in the Adam style and contains a pair of crystal chandeliers.

 When the Alvin was built, the mezzanine lounge was designed as an English lounge measuring 100 by 35 ft.
 The mezzanine lounge's walls are wainscoted and contain lighting sconces.
 The space also originally contained a fireplace.
 Four "retiring rooms" led off the lounge, which included men's and women's smoking rooms.
 The lounge's ceiling has an oval dome with plasterwork decorations; a central chandelier; and a cornice, which intersects with the dome.
 From the mezzanine lounge, staircases lead down to the north, connecting with the inner lobby, and south, connecting with the orchestra.
 There are rectangular coffers above either staircase, with crystal chandeliers and surrounding cornices.
 The southern staircase has a metal railing.
 These staircases were placed in the lounge, rather than within the auditorium itself, to minimize disruption from latecomers.

 Auditorium

 The auditorium has an orchestra level, one balcony, boxes, and a stage behind the proscenium arch.
 The auditorium space is designed with plaster decorations and is nearly square in plan.
 According to the Nederlander Organization, the auditorium has 1,445 seats; meanwhile, The Broadway League cites a capacity of 1,467 seats and Playbill cites 1,380 seats.
 The theater originally had a capacity of 1,400 seats, with 702 in the orchestra, 674 in the balcony, and 24 in the boxes.
-An article from 1967 described the theater as having 1,363 seats for musicals and 1.334 seats for plays.
+An article from 1967 described the theater as having 1,363 seats for musicals and 1,334 seats for plays.
 The auditorium initially had a color scheme of ivory, blue, gray, and gold, with lavender or mulberry draperies.
 White paint covers many of the original interior decorations.
-Above the auditorium were three stories of offices.
+The auditorium is topped by three stories of offices.